mdoege/PyTuroChamp/README.md

 Running the scripts with [PyPy3](http://pypy.org/) instead of python3 will make the engines run about two or three times as fast, so it is generally recommended to use PyPy.

 Below is a sample terminal session that shows how to set up PyPy under **Arch Linux** and run the PyTuroChamp scripts.

-(Note that the "--local" command line switch is used here to install pip and python-chess into .local/bin/ in the user's home directory.
+Note that the "--local" command line switch is used here to install pip and python-chess into .local/ in the user's home directory.
 This is optional, but perhaps a good idea on Linux.
-It also means that root permissions are not necessary durin installs.)
+It also means that root permissions are not necessary during installation.

 ```
+# Install the Python 3 version of PyPy;
+#  this command works only on Arch
+#  and might be different on your Linux distro:
-$ sudo pacman -S pypy3  # install PyPy; this command depends on your distro
+$ sudo pacman -S pypy3

+# Install the pip package manager for PyPy:
 $ pypy3 -m ensurepip --user

+# Install python-chess:
 $ pypy3 -m pip install python-chess --user

+# Show packages installed under PyPy,
+#  pyton-chess should be there now:
 $ pypy3 -m pip list --user
 Package      Version
 ------------ -------